naveedkhalid091/Learn_Next.js/step05_styling/step02_flex_with _tailwind/flex_basics.md

 ii).`align-items`:

 `align-items`: Use this property `to Manage the distances` in accordance to align the cross axis (vertical in a row, horizontal in a column).

+Note: Only Single line content or item is managed in this method, the multiline content will be managed in `align content` method which we will discuss later on.

 `items-start`: Aligns items to the start of the cross axis.
 `items-end`: Aligns items to the end of the cross axis.